You landed on Julian's portfolio!

 career as a game developer.

-Presently, my focus lies on low level programming with C++, all tho I am ardently
+Presently, my focus lies on low level programming with C++, all though I

 dedicated